 The other option for disability coverage, one more and more Americans are taking, is buying your own disability insurance policy.
 Disability coverage is similar to auto insurance in that you can buy a lot of it or just a little.
 How much do you need?
 In general, it is recommended that you have enough to replace about 60% to 70% of your pretax income.

 * Note.
 If your salary were $5,000 a month, you would need about $3,000 to $3,500 in benefit payments a month from your disability policy.
 But there are a lot of factors to consider.
 You should consult with someone experienced in selling disability insurance to determine how much coverage you need.

 There are numerous options for coverage in terms of when it is available.
 You can buy disability insurance that pays benefits for just a few months (short-term disability or STD).
+Short term disability insurance only covers you temporarily and tends to be when your injury disrupts the work you are able to do, but this will be an injury that you will eventually recover from.
+That is why you should decide to look into individual short term disability insurance if you do suffer an injury that can affect the amount of income that you will receive as a result.
 Or you can buy coverage for many years or even as long as you live (long-term disability or LTD).